 Common probate mistakes are bound to plague you if you have a loved one who has passed away without a Will or a Trust.
 When a family member passes away, a period of mourning and heightened emotions typically follows.
 For the Executor of the Estate, or Personal Representative as it’s referred to in Maryland, it can also be a time when complex legal and financial issues must be addressed during the probate process.
 If you are the Personal Representative of an estate, you want to avoid making costly mistakes.
 The best way to do that is to retain the services of an experienced probate attorney to assist you.
-In this article, we the Owings Mills probate attorneys at Gershberg & Associates, LLC explain some common probate mistakes and therefore, why it is important to consult with an experienced Probate Attorney.
+In this article, the Owings Mills probate attorney at Gershberg & Associates, LLC explain some common probate mistakes and therefore, why it is important to consult with an experienced Probate Attorney.

 Common Probate Mistakes

 - Failing to consult with a probate attorney: Although you may be able to handle administering the estate on your own, you should at least consult with a probate attorney if you want to avoid making serious mistakes.

 - Using formal probate when a small alternative is available: Most states, including Maryland, offer some type of alternative to formal probate for small (under $50,000.00), uncomplicated estates.
 Always check to see if such an alternative is available to save time and money.

 - Mishandling estate assets: As the Personal Representative of an estate, one of the first things you need to do is to secure all assets as soon as possible.
 This may be as simple as closing a financial account or as complex as traveling to out of state property to secure it and arrange for upkeep

 - Improperlycategorizing assets: Because some assets bypass probate, it is important to categorize estate assets as probate or non-probate assets before moving forward.
 Common examples of non-probate assets include: